shdigitech/docker4crmebpro/README.md

     └── docker4crmebpro
     ```

-3. Copy certain files according to PHP version, in this case, 7.3.
+3. According to CRMEBPRO installation procedures, Copy certain files corresponding to PHP version, in this case, 7.3.

     ```bash